 Then learn to deal with failure.

 It was frightening, but she knew it was true.
-It was like her father had said.
 The quickest way to teach someone to swim was to throw them in the lake.

 She stood up, walking to Vasher’s duffle-like pack.
 She pulled out a wrinkled overshirt and a pair of leggings she could tie over her trousers.
 Both had ties hanging down from the cuffs.